Josef Bican: Early life

 Josef Bican was born in Favoriten, Vienna, Austria-Hungary, to parents František Bican and Ludmila Kopecka, at Quellenstrasse 101.
 He was the second of three children, František, Josef and Vilík.
 His father was from Sedlice in Southern Bohemia, and his mother was a Viennese Czech.
 Josef's father František was a footballer who played for Hertha Vienna.
-He fought in World War I and returned uninjured.
-However, František died at the early age of 30 in 1921 after refusing an operation to treat an infected kidney after an injury sustained during a football match.
+He fought in World War I and returned uninjured; however, František died at the early age of 30 in 1921 after refusing an operation to treat an infected kidney due to injury sustained during a football match.
 This was when František was just 10, Josef was 8 and Vilík was 3.
 Hertha Vienna officials gave František a nice funeral and told Ludmila that they would take care of her sons and would even give them an education.
 At first they visited the boys every day and would bring something to help out.
-However this soon changed as they would come every week, once a fortnight and within three months it was as if they had forgotten about the Bican family.
+This soon changed as they would come every week, once a fortnight and within three months it was as if they had forgotten about the Bican family.
 Ludmila was stuck in a desperate situation, she sent Vilík to be looked after by his grandparents in Bohemia, until he was 14.
 Ludmila's life got harder as she had to work twice as hard as before, cleaning crayfish and washing dishes at a nearby restaurant.
 Most days she would have to get up at four in the morning to come home at ten, but sometimes even later.